PowerBook Duo: Specifications

-The 200–series Duos were powered by either Motorola 68030 or 68LC040 processors, ranging from 25–33 MHz.
+The 200–series Duos were powered by either Motorola 68030 or 68LC040 processors, ranging from 25 to 33 MHz.
 When Apple debuted its next-generation PowerPC processors in 1994, it took over a year for the first PowerPC Duo (the 2300c) to debut.
-The original PowerPC 601, like the original 68040 before it, produced too much heat and consumed too much power for Apple to use in any laptop but, by the end of 1995, the more efficient PowerPC 603e had been developed, which was featured in the Duo 2300c and its full-size companion, the PowerBook 5300 series.
+The original PowerPC 601, like the original 68040 before it, produced too much heat and consumed too much power for Apple to use in any laptop.
+By the end of 1995, the more efficient PowerPC 603e had been developed, which was featured in the Duo 2300c and its full-size companion, the PowerBook 5300 series.
 The PowerPC 603e was designed for a 64-bit bus, but was engineered by Apple to run on an older 32-bit bus to maintain compatibility with the Duo Docks.
 This led to poor system and video performance.